 The half day hike teeters precariously around the crater lip, with views towards jigsaw-like canyons below.

-A dirt road peeled off towards Angamarca, cresting a pass at over 4000m.
+After a short sting on asphalt, an unpaved dirt road peeled off towards Angamarca, cresting a pass at over 4000m.

 Me, sporting my new $5 llama-wool scarf bought at the market.